Efficient Inference for Large Language Model-based Generative Recommendation: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets and Baselines.} To evaluate our proposed framework, we instantiate AtSpeed on a SOTA LLM-based generative recommender model LC-Rec~\citep{zheng2023adapting} and test on two real-world recommendation datasets from the popular benchmark Amazon review datasets\footnote{\url{https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/.}}.
+\textbf{Datasets and Baselines.} To evaluate our proposed framework, we instantiate AtSpeed on a SOTA LLM-based generative recommender model LC-Rec~\citep{zheng2023adapting} and test on two real-world recommendation datasets\footnote{{We also evaluate our methods on MovieLens-1M and Goodreads datasets (refer to Table~\ref{tab:performance_movielens} in Appendix~\ref{app:exp_additional_results}).}} from the popular benchmark Amazon review datasets\footnote{\url{https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/}.}.
 1) \textbf{Beauty} contains user interactions with the beauty products and 2) \textbf{Games} collects the user interactions with the video games.
 For both datasets, each item has rich textual information such as title and description.
 Based on the item textual information, we follow LC-Rec to assign each item with an item identifier generated by RQ-VAE~\citep{lee2022autoregressive}.
-More details of the datasets can be found in Appendix~\ref{app:exp}.
+More details of the datasets can be found in Appendix~\ref{app:exp_setting}.

-We compare our proposed alignment methods with Supervised Fine-tuning (SFT) and several representative Knowledge Distillation (KD) methods as follows: 1) \textbf{SFT} fine-tunes the draft model with the recommendation loss $\mathcal{L}_{Rec}$ on the recommendation dataset; 2) \textbf{WordKD}~\citep{sanh2019distilbert,hinton2015distilling} fine-tunes the draft model to align with the token probability of the target LLM by KLD on the recommendation dataset; 3) \textbf{SeqKD}~\citep{kim2016sequence} additionally utilizes the top-\textit{K} target LLM-generated data to fine-tune the draft model with the recommendation loss $\mathcal{L}_{Rec}$; 4) \textbf{TVDKD}~\citep{wen2023f} aligns the draft model and the target LLM with the symmetric divergence TVD.
+We compare our proposed alignment methods with Supervised Fine-tuning (SFT) and several representative Knowledge Distillation (KD) methods as follows: 1) \textbf{SFT} fine-tunes the draft model with the recommendation loss $\mathcal{L}_{Rec}$ on the recommendation dataset; 2) \textbf{WordKD}~\citep{sanh2019distilbert,hinton2015distilling} fine-tunes the draft model to align with the token probability of the target LLM by KLD on the recommendation dataset; 3) \textbf{SeqKD}~\citep{kim2016sequence} additionally utilizes the top-\textit{K} target LLM-generated data to fine-tune the draft model with the recommendation loss $\mathcal{L}_{Rec}$; 4) \textbf{TVDKD}~\citep{wen2023f} aligns the draft model and the target LLM with the symmetric divergence TVD. {We also extend a retrieval-based drafting method 5) \textbf{DARE}~\citep{xi2024decoding} for a comprehensive comparison. }

-\textbf{Evaluation Metrics.} To measure the decoding efficiency, we use {walltime speedup}@$K$ (WS@$K$) for evaluation.
-In addition, we report {accept step}@$K$ (AS@$K$), which is defined as the average number of accepted steps during the SD for each user.
-As for the recommendation performance, we adopt the widely used metrics Recall@$K$ for evaluation.
+\textbf{Evaluation Metrics.} To measure the decoding efficiency, {we use {walltime speedup}@$K$ (WS@$K$) compared to the standard target LLM inference for evaluation.} In addition, we report {accept step}@$K$ (AS@$K$), which is defined as the average number of accepted steps during the SD for each user.
+As for the recommendation performance, we adopt the widely used metrics Recall@$K$ and NDCG@$K$ for evaluation.